A Parent’s Guide to Contact Lenses

-Contact lens costs vary, but are generally equivalent to the cost of glasses.
-Most vision insurance plans cover contact lens costs to the same extent that eyeglasses would be covered.
-For example, an insurance policy that covers $150 can be used towards the purchase of contact lenses or glasses up to $150.
-Our contact lens training and fitting fee for first time wearers is $55, which includes all associated initial fitting and training session, diagnostic trial lenses, a contact lens case and solution and up to 2 required follow-up visits.
+Contact lens costs vary depending on the replacement schedule, prescription type and material used, but are generally similar to the cost of glasses.
+Most vision insurance plans cover contact lenses to the same extent that eyeglasses are covered under your plan.
+Our contact lens training and fitting fee for first time contact lens wearers is $65 and up, which includes the associated initial fitting and training session(s), diagnostic trial lenses, contact lens case and a 1 month supply of contact lens solution.

 It is important to remember that contact lenses are medical devices and should never be thought of as simply a cosmetic item.
 When contact lenses are properly fit, worn and cared for, they are very safe.
 The odds of a serious eye infection from wearing contact lenses on a daily basis are about 1.5 in two million.
 Still, it is essential that your child follow Dr. Sciberras’ directions for proper use and care of contact lenses.

 Parents/children should follow the instructions below to promote eye health and comfort:

 - Always wash hands with a mild soap and dry them with a lint-free towel before handling your lenses.

 - Handle the same lens first each time to avoid confusing the right and left lenses.

 - Clean, rinse, and disinfect your lenses each time you remove them.

 - Replace your lens case every 3 months.
 Clean your case by rinsing in hot water and allow to air dry by storing case upside down with the lids off.

-- Never, ever use tap water on your lenses or for storage purposes.
-Saline solution should never be used for disinfecting or storing your contact lenses.
+- Saline solution should never be used for attempting to disinfect or store your lenses.

 - Never swim in a pool or hot tub while wearing contact lenses without swim goggles.

-- Never put a contact lens onto an eye that is red and/or if you are experiencing discharge from the eye.
+- Never put a contact lens onto an eye that is red and/or if you are experiencing discharge.